Ken Miller Rieman, Pastor

 After 14 years in elementary education as a teacher, she returned to school to earn her endorsement in Library Science for Schools from Radford University.
 She continues to work for Fairfax County Public Schools as a school Librarian.
 Debbie has been our Children’s Ministry Coordinator since 2006 and continues to plan our Children’s worship, Bible 101 and Vacation Bible School events with the guidance and assistance of the Christian Education Committee at Oakton Church of the Brethren.

-Beth Emery, Office Manager
+Ruth Dalrymple, Office Manager

 Shirley Roth, RN, Parish Nurse